AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/mdva-23426-magento-patch-emails-sent-as-attachments-from-outlook.md

 ---
-description: The MDVA-23426 Magento patch fixes the issue where emails are sent as attachments by Magento from MS Outlook.
-This patch is available when the Quality Patches Tool (QPT) 1.0.13 is installed.
-Please note that the issue was fixed in Magento 2.3.5.
+title: "MDVA-23426 Magento patch: emails sent as attachments from Outlook"
 labels: 2.3.3,2.3.3-p1,2.3.4,2.3.4-p2,QPT 1.0.13,Magento Commerce,Magento Commerce Cloud,Quality Patches Tool,Outlook,attachements,email,order email,orders,shipping,support tools
-title: 'MDVA-23426 Magento patch: emails sent as attachments from Outlook'
 ---

-# MDVA-23426 Magento patch: emails sent as attachments from Outlook

 The MDVA-23426 Magento patch fixes the issue where emails are sent as attachments by Magento from MS Outlook.
 This patch is available when the [Quality Patches Tool (QPT)](https://support.magento.com/hc/en-us/articles/360047139492) 1.0.13 is installed.
 Please note that the issue was fixed in Magento 2.3.5.